SystemsApproach/private5g/core.rst

 connecting Magma to another mobile network (implemented by the *Federation Gateway* module in the figure).
-Everything "between" those two external interfaces is free to deviate from the 3GPP specification, which has broad impact as discussed below.
+Everything "between" those two external interfaces is free to deviate from the 3GPP specification, which has a broad impact as discussed below.

 One consequence of this approach is that Magma can interoperate with other implementations *only* at the edges.
 Thus, it is possible to